kenta1984/kenta1984.github.io/README.md

 # Profile
-My name is Kenta Sasaki.
+My name is Kenta Sasaki, born in 1984.

-I live in Tokyo, working for an education company.
+I live in Tokyo, working at an education instituition as a data scientist and a machine learning engineer.

 # Career
 - Toshiba Corporation (Apr '09 - Aug '12)